-If you are not in receipt of one of the above benefits, in order to determine whether you are financially eligible to receive legal aid it will be necessary for the Legal Aid Office to calculate your net resources.
+If you are not in receipt of one of the above benefits, the Legal Aid Office will need to calculate your net resources to check whether you are financially eligible to receive Legal Aid.

 Financial Means and Legal Merits Test

-Before legal aid can be granted, every legal aid application must pass the following two tests:
+Before Legal Aid can be granted, every application must pass both the Financial Means and Legal Merits Tests:

-- Financial means test.
-This test is to determine whether your resources mean that according to the law, you cannot afford to pay for legal representation
+- Financial means test to determine whether your resources mean that, according to the law, you cannot afford to pay for legal representation

-- Legal merits test.
-This test is to determine whether it is reasonable for your legal representation to be funded by the public purse
+- Legal merits test to determine whether it is reasonable for your legal representation to be funded